12th & Midtown

 12th and Midtown is a four-block commercial real estate development project in Midtown Atlanta along Peachtree Street and Crescent Avenue between 11th and 13th Streets.
 The development currently contains three of the tallest buildings in Midtown, with more buildings planned in the coming years.

 Ground was broken in 2006.
-The developer, Selig, had an original plan for nine towers and 3000000 sqft of residential and commercial space.
+The developer, Selig, had an original plan for nine towers and 3000000 ft2 of residential and commercial space.
 The project was to be an anchor in the "Midtown Mile", a 2007 ambitious plan for upscale development along Peachtree Street in Midtown.
 The plan was scaled back significantly in 2011.

 As of January 2013 the project includes the following buildings: